stevleibelt/trainee/unitTest/PHPUnit/README.md

 * install phpunit
 * execute phpunit (php vendor/bin/phpunit)
 * read [documentation](https://phpunit.de/documentation.html)
+* implement tests for LoggerTest
+* cover "StringFilter" with a test case
 * implement or extend a test using @dataProvider
 * implement or extend a test using @depends
 * implement or extend a test case using [fixtures](https://phpunit.de/manual/current/en/fixtures.html)